-LIN+2+1+ GTIN2:SRV'Identification of configuration as new product(excluding deleted sub-line).Identification of component as sub-line of new productLIN+3+1+ GTIN96:SRV+1:2'Identification of component as sub-line of new product.LIN+4+1+ GTIN97:SRV+1:2'Identification of component as sub-line of new product.LIN+5+1+ GTIN98:SRV+1:2'Identification of component as sub-line of new product.
+LIN+2+1+ GTIN2:SRV' Identification of configuration as new product (excluding deleted sub-line).

+LIN+3+1+ GTIN96:SRV+1:2' Identification of component as sub-line of new product

+LIN+4+1+ GTIN97:SRV+1:2' Identification of component as sub-line of new product.

+LIN+5+1+ GTIN98:SRV+1:2' Identification of component as sub-line of new product.

-4.11.
-Hierarchies in PRICAT/PRODAT
+4.11 Hierarchies in PRICAT/PRODAT

-A hierarchy in the EANCOM[®] Price/Sales catalogue (PRICAT) and Product Data (PRODAT) message is a facility which allows products to be linked together in a parent-child relationship.
+A hierarchy in the GS1 EANCOM® Price/Sales catalogue (PRICAT) and Product Data (PRODAT) message is a facility which allows products to be linked together in a parent-child relationship.
 Unlike sub-lines (relationship referenced by line numbers), hierarchies provide an explicit indication as to whether an article is a parent or a child in a relationship.